openeuropa/oe_bootstrap_theme/kits/README.md

 1. Review the changes, especially for the human name and description.
   This is also a good time for a git commit!
 1. Check the README.md in your new sub-theme for additional steps.

+## Overriding BCL components

+Bootstrap Component Library (BCL) components, provided in OE Bootstrap Theme, can be overridden by sub-theme similar components.
+Such overrides should have the same name as the original BCL components and are placed, usually, under `assets/bcl` directory, relative to sub-theme root.
+If the sub-theme needs a different location, check `kits/default/default.info.hidden.yml` for details.